 El Camino College is an approved institution of higher learning for veterans.
-Assistance is provided to veterans in planning educational programs and maintaining compliance with Veterans administration regulations.
-There were 479 veterans enrolled in 2008-09 and that increased to 612 in 2010-11.
-Veteran student enrollments decreased slightly for the first time in 2011-12 to 560.
-In 2012-13, veteran student enrollment increased by 9.5% to 613.
+Assistance is provided to veterans in planning educational programs and maintaining compliance with Veterans Administration regulations.
+There were 559 veterans enrolled in 2009-10 and that increased to 612 in 2010-11.
+Veteran student enrollments decreased in 2011-12 to 560.
+In 2012-13, veteran student enrollment increased to 613 and most recently decreased by 8% in the 2013-14 academic year.